hpi-epic/BP2021/README.md

 recommerce --get-defaults-unpack
 ```

-The `-unpack` part flag makes sure that the default files are not just stored in the `default-data` folder in your datapath, but unpacked in a way that `recommerce` can find them.
+The `-unpack` part of the flag makes sure that the default files are not just stored in the `default-data` folder in your datapath, but unpacked in a way that `recommerce` can immediately find them, by storing configuration files and pre-trained models in the `configuration_files` and `data` directories respectively.

 Now you are ready to run your first exampleprinter session: